Mahomet Thomas Phillips: Biography

 In 1911 Phillips and his family moved to Tottenham.
 In 1913 a roodscreen by him was unveiled at St Chad's in Dunholme, Lincolnshire.
 By 1916 the family were living in Peterborough, where he worked for the builder and stonemason J. Thompson & Sons.
 Whilst there he worked on the memorial designed by Temple Moore to Edith Cavell in Peterborough Cathedral.
 In 1916 he was conscripted into the British Army.
 He applied to a Military Service Tribunal, possibly because he was close to the upper age limit, and was given a short deferral; he was described in the Peterborough Express as a "sculptor in wood, stone and marble".
-He became a signaller in the Royal Field Artillery, attaining the rank of corporal.